About

 Why chia seeds are good for you

 Chia seeds have gotten quite popular in recent years.
 They’ve been labelled a “super food” and with good reason too.
 One ounce of chia seeds have 4.7 grams of protein, 9 grams of fat, 11 grams of fiber, 12 grams of carbohydrates and other minerals and vitamins (Source: WebMD and several others).
-It’s meant to keep you full for longer, which is perfect for someone prone to the munchies like me!
-I add it to all kinds of things – my bread dough, breakfast oats, salads, smoothies (my sister taught me that) and of course, bliss balls.

 The chia bliss balls "dough" has been processed in the food processor, and has formed sticky lumps.

-Are dates really good for you too?
+Are dates really good for you as well?

 Dates have a natural sweetness and stickiness that work perfectly for treats like these chia bliss balls.
 They are also high in minerals, vitamins and fiber.
 Even though they are also high in sugar content, they still have numerous health benefits as well.